ibanez32/Blender-SpriteSheet-Maker/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal.
 See the `LICENSE` file for more details.

 ## Contributing